MaxIsJoe/MaxIsJoe/README.md

 ### Hi, I'm Max

-I love video games, open source software, roleplaying and dissecting the lore of video games and anime.
+I love video games, writing, open source software, roleplaying and dissecting the lore of video games and anime.

 Working currently on TWCRemake and UnityStation.